 Points and spheres.
-Earlier works on the special case of point-sphere incidences have considered the general setup, where the points of P are arbitrarily placed in $\mathbb{R}^3$ .
-Initial partial results go back to Chung [19] and to Clarkson et al. [20], and continue with the work of Aronov et al. [7].
-Later, Agarwal et al. [1] have bounded the number of non-degenerate spheres with respect to a given point set, which was then improved by Apfelbaum and Sharir [5].
-The aforementioned recent work of Zahl [65], when specialized to arbitrary spheres (where k = 4, assuming no three, or any larger but constant number, of the spheres intersect in a common circle), yields the bound $O(m^{8/11}n^{9/11} + m + n)$ , which improves to $O(m^{3/4}n^{3/4} + m + n)$ for congruent (unit) spheres (where k = 3 and the assumption on triple intersections clearly always holds).
-The case of incidences with unit spheres have also been studied in Kaplan et al. [40], with the same upper bound; see also [55].
+Earlier works on the special case of point-sphere incidences have considered the general setup, where the points of P are arbitrarily placed in \mathbb{R}^3 .
+Initial partial results go back to Chung [22] and to Clarkson et al. [23], and continue with the work of Aronov et al. [7].
+Later, Agarwal et al. [1] have bounded the number of non-degenerate spheres with respect to a given point set; their bound was subsequently improved by Apfelbaum and Sharir [5].2

+The aforementioned recent work of Zahl [69] can be applied in the case of spheres if one assumes that no three, or any larger but constant number, of the spheres intersect in a common circle.
+In this case the family has k=3 degrees of freedom - any three points determine a unique circle that passes through all of them, and, by assumption, only O(1) spheres contain that circle.
+Zahl's bound then becomes $O(m^{3/4}n^{3/4}+m+n)$.
+In particular, this bound holds for congruent (unit) spheres (where three such spheres can never contain a common circle).
+The case of incidences with unit spheres have also been studied in Kaplan et al. [43], with the same upper bound; see also [58].